List of Coronation Street characters introduced in 2000: Geena Gregory

-Kirsten Grant

-Kirsten Grant, portrayed by Vicky Connett, was one of the pupils who stirred at Sarah-Louise Platt (Tina O'Brien) when there were rumours that she was pregnant.
-She bullied her along with some other pupils when they put a baby doll in her locker and called her names but her best mate, Candice Stowe (Nikki Sanderson), stood up for her.

-At a school dance, Kirsten apologised to Sarah for her past behaviour (Candice previously mentioned to Sarah that Kirsten has since changed).
-When Sarah saw Candice and Kirsten dancing with some boys, she realised that because of her pregnancy, she didn't fit in with the crowd anymore.

 Marion Stowe

 Marion Stowe, portrayed by Paula Simms, is the mother of Candice Stowe (Nikki Sanderson), who usually led her best mate Sarah-Louise Platt (Tina O'Brien) astray.
 Oblivious to Candice's bad behavior, Marion disapproved of Sarah, especially when she discovered the young girl was expecting a baby at the age of just thirteen.
 She demanded Sarah to stay away from her daughter, causing Sarah's mother Gail (Helen Worth) to angrily turn up on her doorstep and give her a piece of her mind before the door was slammed in her face.

 Five months later, Marion gate crashed Sarah's daughter Bethany's (Amy and Emily Walton) christening party as she was furious with her daughter for going to such a "charade" when she had forbidden her to go.
 She insulted the party guests, Sarah, and vicar Jessica Lundy (Olwen May), who also gave her a piece of her mind.
-She physically dragged Candice from the house, and had a row with Gail and Sarah's adoptive father Martin (Sean Wilson) outside the front yard.
+She physically dragged Candice from the house, and had a row with Gail and Sarah's adoptive father Martin Platt (Sean Wilson) outside the front yard.
 Almost a year later, Marion turned up at the Platt house again and dragged Candice away as she didn't want her to go on a camping trip with the family, afraid that her daughter might also end up pregnant as Candice's then boyfriend Todd Grimshaw (Bruno Langley) was also tagging along.